Sudowh0am1/Petshop/README.md

-there is 16 pets und each one can be picked up by an owner
+there are 16 kinds of pets and each one can be picked up by an owner